 Where the design community meets.

-Head of UX Design at Scott Logic Joined almost 6 years ago
+Head of UX Design at Scott Logic Joined over 6 years ago

 I believe it's because most places don't have the capacity or existing designers to provide the support a junior designer needs to grow.
 They need people they can throw straight in at the deep end, but the supply currently doesn't meet the demand.